AdaCore/spark2014/docs/lrm/source/the-standard-library.rst

 by the Ada input-output subprograms are in |SPARK| but the exceptions cannot be handled in |SPARK| program text.

-The package SPARK.Text_IO provides an equivalent set of subprograms that do not raise these exceptions.
-Instead the file affected by a subprogram call has a status that can be read.
-The status values correspond in name to the exceptions declared in this package.

 File Sharing (A.14)
 -------------------